RasaHQ/medicare_locator/README.md

 ## What’s in this starter-pack?

 This starter-pack contains some training data and the main files which you can use as the basis of your first custom bot.
-It also resembles the usual structure of the project built with Rasa Stack.
+It also has the usual file structure of the assistant built with Rasa Stack.
 This starter-pack consists of the following files:

 ### Files for Rasa NLU model